Mariefay/Investement-calculator/README.md

 I started the backend first and I spent 2/3 of the time allocated on it.

 I decided to design the express API following a resemblance of the MVC pattern.
-The views part is the react frontend you can find in the client.
+The views part is the react frontend you can find in the client folder.
 The controller is used mostly to validate the data received before passing it on to the model.
-The model do not connect to any databse but simply perform the calculations needed.
+The model does not connect to any database but simply perform the calculations needed.

 There was no need for multiple routers but I created two anyway (main router and sub router) to demonstrate the possibilities of the code at a larger scale.